Giving by Corporations

 Giving by corporations includes all IRS itemized cash and non-cash donations to U.S. charities contributed by all American corporations and businesses and their foundations.

-Specific factors that will significantly and positively influence corporate giving in 2019 and 2020 include:xiv
+Specific factors that will significantly and positively influence corporate giving in 2020 and 2021 include:xi

 These two factors account for the majority of the predicted growth in giving by corporations in these years.